jcborges/DeepStack/README.md

 ```

 ## Stacking
-Stacking is based on training a (Sklearn) Meta-Learner on top of Keras pre-trained Base-Learner.
+Stacking is based on training a (Sklearn) Meta-Learner on top of Keras pre-trained Base-Learners.
 DeepStack offer an interface to fit the Meta-Learner on the predictions of the Base-Learners.

 A running example can be found on `tests.py`